OpenZeppelin/compound-monitoring/governance/README.md

   "endBlockNumber": <integer_for_ending_block_number>
 }
 ```
-- Create a .env file that contains the name of your discord webook and the url for it:
+- Create a .env file that contains the name of your discord webhook and the URL for it:
   - ex.) `FortaSentinelTestingDiscord = "discord_webhook_url"`